 The Trust envisions a future where this historic resource is preserved and revitalized.
 Plans include:

-First Floor: SPT office and event space for lectures, photo exhibits, and community programs.
+First Floor: SPT office, library of Springfield architectural and historic preservation resources, and event space for lectures, photo exhibits, and community programs.

 Second & Third Floors: Two rental apartments to contribute to downtown housing.

-Thanks to Community Preservation Act (CPA) and Springfield Historic Preservation Trust Fund assistance awarded in 2023, we are replacing the leaking roof, stabilizing the brick façade, painting the exterior, and restoring all windows and doors to historically-accurate units.
+Thanks to Community Preservation Act (CPA) and Springfield Historic Preservation Trust Fund assistance awarded in 2023, we are replacing the leaking roof and stabilizing the brick façade.

 Urgent Structural Challenges